 A Photographic Odyssey of the Rise and Fall of Coral Reefs on Our Planet Life began in the sea, a primordial cradle where the first traces of biology took form.
 Around 500 million years ago, the earliest aquatic organisms emerged, inscribing the blueprint of evolution into salt and water.
 Modern corals appeared some 220 million years ago and since then have built entire underwater cities.
 These...
 Read More

 This project began after I completed my National Youth Service in Nigeria.
 Due to unforeseen circumstances, I found myself without a place to stay.
 In search of shelter, I spent several days and nights at Olusosun Landfill, the largest dumpsite in Africa.
 There, I met waste miners—individuals who survive by reclaiming and selling materials recovered from the landfill.
-Their conditions of surv...
+Their conditions of surviv...
 Read More

 "No Woman's Land" presents a poignant look at the lives of Afghan women under the Taliban's stringent regime, capturing their day-to-day struggles and the stark realities they face.
 Today, Afghanistan remains the only country in the world where girls are prohibited from attending secondary school.
 Women are also denied access to higher education, largely barred from working outside their homes...
 Read More